-In addition to implementing the six-level, year-round academic ESL program (formerly known as SIE), ALCI encompasses a variety of other academic programs offered or developed within the department to serve the needs of international students, American students, faculty, and staff at APU.
+In addition to implementing the six-level, year-round academic ESL program, ALCI encompasses a variety of other academic programs offered or developed within the department to serve the needs of international students, American students, faculty, and staff at APU.
 ALCI's goal is to design and implement academic services that enable international and American students and scholars to effectively communicate in the global marketplace and academy.